 It’s important to do our part when it comes to prevention.
 During peak wildfire season or vulnerable conditions, do not start fires or burn debris.

-Protect your home by creating defensible space, and have a quick evacuation plan in case your community is threatened.
-Our wildfire preparedness guide is a great resource where you can learn safety tips and mitigation strategies.
+Protect your home by creating defensible space, and have an emergency plan with a quick evacuation strategy in case your community is threatened.

 General floods occur mostly between October and March when long-duration rainfall causes the snow to melt.
 Localized flooding occurs most between June and August as a result of cloudburst storms.

-The areas at higher risk are Carson City and Reno because of the Truckee River, the southern region near Lake Mead, and the Las Vegas area (specifically flash floods).
+The areas with the highest risk are Carson City and Reno because of the Truckee River, the southern region near Lake Mead, and the Las Vegas area (specifically flash floods).

 The first step in being prepared for a flood is to know your property’s risk level.
 It’s important to revisit local flood maps periodically because topographical changes and the climate can alter a region’s risk over time.

 The largest earthquake in Nevada’s recorded history happened on October 2, 1915, in Pleasant Valley.
 It was a magnitude 7.3 quake that rattled the state in all directions and was followed by a series of aftershocks.
-Damage included cracked, damaged, or destroyed infrastructure, as well as the displacement of homes from their foundations.
+Widespread damage was reported, including cracked, damaged, or destroyed infrastructure, as well as the displacement of homes from their foundations.

 4. Extreme Heat & Drought

 Heat waves are the number one killer when it comes to weather-related deaths.
-The heat wave of 2005 resulted in 17 deaths and became Nevada’s deadliest disaster in recorded history.
+The heat wave of 2005 resulted in the loss of life of 17 people and became Nevada’s deadliest disaster in recorded history.